neburtron/Lord-Game/Plans_and_files.md

 Writing new Prompts

 This part is less pivotal and I don't think it's gonna be as hard, but I still need to figure out how I'm going to exactly handle it.
 At the end of every turn, new prompts need to be generated.
-Based on the current state of the world, maybe some stuff from the memory system, example prompts from Prompts.json, open storylines / events timetabled or ready to be used, etc, and write new prompts.
-This should follow the format of Prompts.json, and at the end of the script it should make a new script called Prompts.json + rename +/ move the last one.
-That or just make a new Prompts.json with the new prompts with an earlier bit renaming and moving the old Prompts{turn number}.json file.
+Based on the current state of the world, maybe some stuff from the memory system, example prompts from prompts.json, open storylines / events timetabled or ready to be used, etc, and write new prompts.
+This should follow the format of prompts.json, and at the end of the script it should make a new script called prompts.json + rename +/ move the last one.
+That or just make a new prompts.json with the new prompts with an earlier bit renaming and moving the old prompts{turn number}.json file.